 Concepts of money

-Jhaneille Downer, 2nd grade teacher at Pinkston Street Elementary from Jamaica
+Jhaneille Downer, 2nd grade ambassador teacher at Pinkston Street Elementary from Jamaica

 As part of the second grade math curriculum, students explore concepts of money, including coins and denominations of bills.
-This unit presented a great opportunity for students to deepen their knowledge and understanding of U.S. currency, as well as recognize and identify the value of the U.S. dollar to the Jamaican dollar.
+This unit presented a great opportunity for students to deepen their knowledge and understanding of U.S. currency, as well as compare the value of the U.S. dollar to the Jamaican dollar.

 In addition, students researched the people featured on the U.S. and Jamaican currency and his/her importance to the history of each country.
 Students were initially excited about the introduction to another currency, yet as they learned about the exchange rate between the U.S. and Jamaican dollars, students were shocked at the compared value.